Topological Phases and Curvature-Driven Pattern Formation in Cholesteric Shells: Introduction

 Notwithstanding this initial experimental evidence, little is known from a theoretical perspective on the ordering properties of CLC confined in non-flat geometries.
 To fill this gap, in a recent paper~\cite{noi} we made use of the Landau-de Gennes field theory to study the equilibrium properties of CLC confined into shells (cholesteric shells).
 By means of lattice Boltzmann simulations, we found that cholesteric shells support various types of topological phases that are completely absent on the quasi-2D flat geometries, analysed for instance in~\cite{Metselaar2018}.

 In particular, under strong geometrical confinement obtained by placing the CLC on a shell with a radius comparable with the cholesteric pitch, quasi-crystalline lattices of half-skyrmions were observed with several possible mixtures of polygonal tessellations, depending both on the radius and the chirality of the CLC.
 Interestingly, yet another phase appeared at larger chirality, with the loss of quasi-crystalline order leading to an amorphous patching of half-skyrmions.
 This may be viewed as a 2D counterpart of the 3D amorphous blue phase, the blue fog.
 These results are especially notable if one considers that this wide zoology of possible states were observed in absence of anchoring of the LC molecules on the shell surface.
 Anchoring is indeed expected to play a significant role on the stability and degree of ordering of the topological phases discovered in~\cite{noi}: for instance, a finite anchoring on a thin shell it should suppress twisting of the director field, which is thermodynamically favoured in CLC.
+Moreover, studying the stability of topological phases in presence of perturbing interactions, as anchoring, is relevant even from an experimental perspective as liquid crystalline shells can be stabilized in the lab through surfactants which often favour a preferential orientation of liquid crystal molecules at the interface~\cite{Bukusoglu2016,Darmon2016}.
 Another potentially important issue which is poorly investigated is the effect of curvature on the half-skyrmion organisation and on topological phases in general.
 This is a relevant issue to explore given that soft shells can easily be deformed locally, thereby providing a way to control local curvature experimentally.

 In this article we will address these two open questions.
 First, we will consider the case of a CLC spherical shell with tangential anchoring at the surface and we will show how an orientational energetic penalty can significantly stabilize novel quasi-crystalline structures by hindering the proliferation of defects in the tessellation.
 Furthermore, we will show how geometries with non-uniform Gaussian curvature can be exploited to control defect positions, by considering both ellipsoidal and toroidal shells.